 - 1. Return the directional pedal to the "neutral" position.
 Apply the brake. - 2.
 Pull the main brush position lever into the (Main Brush Up) position and the side brush position lever into the (Side Brush Up) position. - 3.
 Place the hopper lift and side brush lever into the (Hopper Down) position, and the main brush, vacuum fan, and filter shaker switch in the middle position. - 4.
 Turn the operating lights off if used. - 5.
-Gasoline and LPG powered machines: Place the throttle control in the (Idle) position. - Diesel powered machines: Place the throttle lever in the (Diesel Stop) position. - 5.
 Place the throttle control in the (Idle) position. - 6.
 Set the machine parking brake. - 7.
 Turn the ignition switch key counter-clockwise.
 Remove the key.